maxistar/govorun/readme.md

 # Readme

-Govorun is tha speak editing model that allow you edit any files using only your vouce.
+Govorun is tha speak editing model that allow you edit any files using only your voice.

-The goal is provide the way write notes, edit files, navigate trought the text unsing only your voice.
+The goal is provide the way write notes, edit files, navigate trought the text using only your voice.

 ## Run Tests